po1sigala/live/02-Lesson-Plans/Part-Time/17-Week_CS/README.md

 * Also, make sure students have MongoDB and Compass installed prior to coming to class.

-* The Unit 22 Homework will be an extra credit opportunity for students.
+* The Unit 22 Homework will be an optional assignment.
 This change comes from student and instructor feedback on the amount of work and time required to complete both the Unit 22 Homework and Project 03 that week.
 Please let students know about this ahead of time as they enter Phase 3 of the boot camp.

 ## Helpful Links